Nags902/LLM_PHEVAL/README.md

 ![Python](https://img.shields.io/badge/python-3.10%2B-blue)
 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

-# LLM_PHEVAL: A Retrieval-Augmented LLM pipeline for rare-disease diagnosis
+# LLM_PHEVAL: A Retrieval-Augmented LLM Pipeline for Rare-Disease Diagnosis

-LLM_PHEVAL is a research pipeline for phenotype-driven rare-disease diagnosis.
+LLM_PHEVAL is a research pipeline developed as part of a Master’s project to evaluate the use of retrieval-augmented generation (RAG) combined with large language models (LLMs) for phenotype-driven rare-disease diagnosis.
+Rare diseases affect an estimated 3.5–5.9% of the global population, yet individual patients face diagnostic odysseys lasting years.
+Existing variant/gene prioritisation algorithms (VGPAs) such as Exomiser rely on structured phenotype matching but struggle with noisy or incomplete clinical data.

-It combines retrieval-augmented generation (RAG) with large language models (LLMs) to process patient phenotypic data and generate ranked lists of candidate diseases.
+This pipeline explores whether LLMs, when augmented with retrieved historical phenotypic cases, can generate accurate ranked lists of candidate diseases.
+It integrates with the PhEval benchmarking framework for systematic comparison against established diagnostic tools.

-The project is built on top of the PhEval benchmarking framework and provides a plugin runner to evaluate LLM-based diagnostic strategies against curated phenopacket data.
+General overview of pipeline: `Phenopacket → RAG retrieval → LLM inference → JSON output → PhEval evaluation`

 ## Installation